La Rinconada, Peru

 La Rinconada is a town in the Peruvian Andes near a gold mine.
 At up to 5100 m above sea level, it is the highest permanent settlement in the world.

-Between 2001 and 2009, the population was estimated by National Geographic to have increased to 30,000 people from just a small gold prospector camp because the price of gold rose 235% over that period, although this number has not been reflected by the 2007 or 2017 censuses.
+Between 2001 and 2009, the population was estimated by National Geographic to have increased to 30,000 people from a small gold prospector camp because the price of gold rose 235% over that period, although this number has not been reflected by the 2007 or 2017 censuses.

+The town has gained notoriety for its extreme living conditions that include its high rates of altitude sickness, pollution, poverty, murder, and sex trafficking, and as a result has sometimes been referred to in Spanish as la ciudad sin ley del Perú, which means "the lawless city of Peru".

 Location

 La Rinconada is a populated center, within the jurisdiction of Ananea District, in San Antonio de Putina Province, Puno Department, Peru.
-La Rinconada is located in the Janca region, according to the classification of Pulgar Vidal, thus being the highest permanent town in the world.
-According to the May 2003 issue of National Geographic magazine, La Rinconada is 5,100 meters above sea level.
+La Rinconada is located in the Janca region, according to the classification of Pulgar Vidal.
+According to the May 2003 issue of National Geographic magazine, La Rinconada is 5,100 meters above sea level, thus making it the highest-elevated permanent settlement in the world.

 Etymology

-"La Rinconada" means "The Corner" in Spanish.
+"La Rinconada" is a way to say 'the corner' in Spanish.